" width="150" align="right">

 Taking vows is an important step on your path.
 If you are considering taking either the Bodhisattva Vow or the Refuge Vow, it is essential to participate in the study classes to more fully understand the commitment.
 Jenny Warwick will be teaching a Thursday evening class to prepare those intending to take their Bodhisattva Vow.
 Shastri Jason Ruvelson will be teaching a Monday evening class for those wishing to know more about taking refuge and/or intending to take that vow.

 Reading and studying the appropriate sourcebook will be part of each of these preparatory classes.
-The cost of these sourcebooks () will be included in the registration fee and provided when you register.
+The cost of these sourcebooks () is included in the registration fee and provided when you register for the preparatory classes.

 The Refuge Vow Sourcebook